Lesson 1 Images

 Map Projections for Tropical Forecasters

-five-day forecast for Hurricane Katia
+five-day forecast for Hurricane Erin

-five-day forecast for Hurricane Katia
+five-day forecast for Hurricane Erin

 Credit: National Hurricane Center